kubeedge/community/sig-robotics/proposal/Implement-VSLAM-algorithm-based-on-KubeEdge/README.md

 The first strategy ensures that the edge has a long-term offline autonomy capability, but increases the computing and memory resource occupation of the edge.
 On the other hand, how to synchronize local map in the edge and global map in the cloud becomes a new problem.

 The second method offloads all optimizations to the cloud, which greatly reduces the pressure on edge resources, but requires strong network stability.
-At the same time, the edge side only needs to maintain a small-scale local map (below 10 frames), and the local map can be updated easily by clearing local map on the edge and repalcing it with new received local map update from the cloud.
+At the same time, the edge side only needs to maintain a small-scale local map (below 10 frames), and the local map can be updated easily by clearing local map on the edge and replacing it with new received local map update from the cloud.

 Based on the above discussion, based on the reliable network communication provided by kubeedge and edgemesh and some open source work available for reference(such as [edge-slam](https://github.com/droneslab/edgeslam), we intend to **use the second method** for this work.